 Know how to prevent other people from drawing it without your knowledge, or walking into an area where you’re about to draw.
 (This usually means giving some warning, or everyone knowing there may be live blades).

-The question of safety around sharp blades comes up a lot in medieval recreation organizations like the Society for Creative Anchronism.
-You might find the advice here on another site useful.
+The question of safety around sharp blades comes up a lot in medieval recreation organisations like the Society for Creative Anachronism.
+You might find the advice on another site useful.

 If you are leaving tools on an altar, be extra careful if small or unfamiliar hands can reach them.
 (Your grown up friends might not know about how to handle a sharp double-edged dagger…)